ARMmbed/mbed-os-5-docs/docs/tutorials/debug/eclipse_pyocd.md

 ##### Exporting a project

-To export your project to Eclipse, you can use either the mbed Online Compiler or mbed CLI.
+To export your project to Eclipse, you can use either the Arm Mbed Online Compiler or Arm Mbed CLI.

 ###### Online compiler